 7. Dog Friendly

 Monte Rosa prides itself on being dog friendly.
-A blog will follow with plenty of information on where to find a Wonderland of Winter Walkies!
+My blog Winter Walkies in Monte Rosa has plenty of information on where to find a Wonderland of Winter Walkies!

 Vet – The Gressoney valley is agricultural.
 We were advised that the best small-animal vet was in Pont St Martin; Veterinari Associati Valleise Valentino, Via Nazionale per Carema, 17, 11026 Pont-Saint-Martin.
 Tel: +39 0125 806061.
 It is almost opposite the new Conad supermarket.
 We have visited many times.
 The two lady vets, Elisabetta and Matilde, speak Italian and French, not English, but are lovely and helpful.

 Finding Seasonal Accommodation